ourworldventures/info_ourworld/src/ventures/threefold_tech.md

 ## Venture Highlights

-- **Overview**: ThreeFold Tech is a trailblazer in autonomous, decentralized, and sustainable internet and cloud infrastructure technology.
+- **Overview**: ThreeFold Tech is a trailblazer in autonomous, decentralized, and sustainable internet and cloud infrastructure technology (software).
 - **Mission**: To reshape the internet and cloud infrastructure landscape with a focus on decentralization, autonomy, and sustainability.
 - **Problem**: The centralized nature of current internet and cloud infrastructures leads to inefficiencies, security vulnerabilities, and a lack of sustainability.
 - **Market Opportunity**: Addressing a rapidly expanding global internet infrastructure market worth $Trillions, with demand in sectors like AI, IoT, cloud computing, and autonomous vehicles.
-- **Products and Services**: Decentralized Autonomous OS, Quantum Safe Storage, Edge Cloud Computing Platform, and Mycelium Network, together creating a comprehensive and autonomous cloud infrastructure solution.
+- **Products and Services**: Decentralized Autonomous OS, Quantum Safe Storage, Edge Cloud Computing Platform, and Mycelium Network, together creating a comprehensive and autonomous cloud infrastructure solution (software).
-- **Stage of Development**: Technology rolled out on large scale, we now need to strengthen executive team and commercially launch our solutions.
+- **Stage of Development**: The software used on decent scale in TFGrid, we now need to strengthen executive team and commercially launch our solutions.
-- **Key Differentiators**: Uniquely autonomous and hyper-scalable infrastructure, offering significant energy savings and enhanced security compared to traditional models.
+- **Key Differentiators**: Uniquely autonomous and hyper-scalable infrastructure through software, offering significant energy savings and enhanced security compared to traditional models.
 - **Business Model**: Licensing and supporting specific deployments, such as [Tier-S data centers](https://info.ourworld.tf/datacenter/datacenter/intro/intro.html), with an OEM strategy for broader market access.
 - **Planned Exit**: M&A +500m USD (preferred option) or Recurring revenue streams (priv equity, or stock exchange)

-## Why: The current Internet got hyjacked

-TFTech is addressing the urgent need for a more sustainable, efficient, and autonomous internet infrastructure.
-With the global internet infrastructure market rapidly expanding and demanding energy-efficient features, TFTech recognizes the limitations of existing highly centralized, complex, and power-hungry solutions.
-The platform is ideally positioned to support emerging industries such as AI, IoT, cloud computing, and much more.
-TFTech aims to enable a world where individuals and organizations can operate in a safe, sovereign, scalable, and energy-efficient digital environment.

-## How: Laying out the foundation for a Truly Decentralized World

-ThreeFold Tech achieves its mission through a combination of advanced technology and innovative strategies, structured to create a decentralized and sustainable cloud computing environment.
-The core of their approach involves:
+## Unique: our Software allows the following:

 - **100% Autonomous IT**: At the core of ThreeFold Tech's approach is the development of an operating system and infrastructure that are entirely self-operating and self-healing.
 This autonomy is a game-changer, as it removes the need for human intervention, thereby enhancing security and operational efficiency.
-The ability of the system to manage and repair itself ensures a more reliable and secure cloud infrastructure.
-- **Hyper-Scalability**: ThreeFold Tech's platform is uniquely designed for hyper-scalability.
-It is capable of scaling up internet infrastructure in any location where electricity and network access are available.
-This design not only offers significant cost savings but also provides unparalleled flexibility in deployment.
-The scalability factor is crucial for adapting to varying demand and for expanding services in diverse geographical regions.
-- **Ultra-Sustainability**: Sustainability is woven into every aspect of ThreeFold Tech's technology.
-From the ground up, the system is designed to reduce overheads significantly and extend the lifespan of hardware components.
-This commitment to sustainability is not just environmentally responsible but also economically advantageous, as it leads to lower operational costs over time.
-The focus on sustainability reflects a forward-thinking approach to technology development, aligning with global efforts to create more eco-friendly digital solutions.
-- **Commitment to Open Source and Community**: Leveraging open-source principles, ThreeFold Tech underpins the ThreeFold Grid, a globally-distributed grid of independent storage, compute, and network capacity.
-This community-driven approach democratizes internet resources and encourages collaboration among users.
+- **Hyper-Scalability**: there are no scalability limits to how our software works, our software can enable billions of devices and people.
+- **Ultra-Sustainability**: for storage we can safe upto 10x in energy usage, for compute 2-3x.
+- **Commitment to Open Source and Community**

 ## What: Decentralized, Autonomous and Ultra-Efficient Internet Infrastructure Platform